PurebreadDragon/Lembirdox-RPG/README.md

  ## Installation/Usage
  1. Clone this repository recursively in your terminal using `git clone --recursive` and the https link under the code button.
  2. Run `cmake3 .` and `make` to compile the program.
-If that doesn't work, you can alternatively compile with the command `g++ source/main.cpp sourceAdventurer.cpp -std=c++11` instead.
+If that doesn't work, you can alternatively compile with the command `g++ source/main.cpp source/Adventurer.cpp -std=c++11` instead.
 There is also a pre-compiled release executable (see step below).
  3. Run the main executable.
 Enjoy!
 Please let us know of any comments/suggestions/bugs :)

  ## Testing